adamsilver/adamsilver.io-jekyll/_posts/2014-01-22-creating-accessible-forms.md

 The select control provides a list of options of which one can be selected for input.
 An accessibility issue can arise when script is used to submit the form when the select's change event fires.

 Keyboard users may struggle.
-If a user wan't to select the 4th option this would then require 3 form submissions which would be a terribly frustrating experience.
+If a user wants to select the 4th option this would then require 3 form submissions which would be a terribly frustrating experience.

 ## Avoid multiple select controls

-Multiple select controls allow the user to select multiple options but it is recommended that these controls are avoided due to users not understanding how to use them.
+Multiple select controls allow the user to select multiple options but it's recommended that these controls are avoided due to users not understanding how to use them.
 Checkboxes provide a better alternative.